 Every piece of messaging your company puts out into the public sector is part of your branding and marketing efforts.
 Web pages, videos, online ads, press releases, emails, sales scripts, and much more are all marketing pieces.
 Along with job descriptions.

 Unless your company is a household name, job seekers may have to come across your marketing pieces to be familiar with your company.
 Maybe they see an ad online, for example.
 But if they don’t see an ad, they may not know who you are.

 In that case, your job description is the first and possibly only piece of branding job seekers see.
-In addition to publicizing your job, your job description is also now introducing your company, potentially to both candidates and consumers alike.
+In addition to publicizing your job, your job post is also introducing your company, potentially to both candidates and consumers alike.

 Introduce your company the same way marketing does

 If your job descriptions are introducing your company to the public at large, the rules that apply to branding pieces also apply to job descriptions.

 Branding guidelines ensure that companies present a consistent design and voice across all marketing efforts.
 So anytime a potential customer sees or reads something from your company, regardless of the designer or writer, they have the same experience.

 The picture that job descriptions present has to be the same picture your company’s branding and marketing efforts present.
 Design, tone, the language you use─it all has to align with the branding guidelines your marketing team has developed.